Difference between Abstract Class and Interface in Java

 - Type of methods: Interface can have only abstract methods.
-Abstract class can have abstract and non-abstract methods.
+An abstract class can have abstract and non-abstract methods.
 From Java 8, it can have default and static methods also.

 - Final Variables: Variables declared in a Java interface are by default final.
 An abstract class may contain non-final variables.

 - Type of variables: Abstract class can have final, non-final, static and non-static variables.
-Interface has only static and final variables.
+The interface has only static and final variables.

-- Implementation: Abstract class can provide the implementation of interface.
-Interface can’t provide the implementation of abstract class.
+- Implementation: Abstract class can provide the implementation of the interface.
+Interface can’t provide the implementation of an abstract class.

-- Inheritance vs Abstraction: A Java interface can be implemented using keyword “implements” and abstract class can be extended using keyword “extends”.
+- Inheritance vs Abstraction: A Java interface can be implemented using the keyword “implements” and an abstract class can be extended using the keyword “extends”.

-- Multiple implementation: An interface can extend another Java interface only, an abstract class can extend another Java class and implement multiple Java interfaces.
+- Multiple implementations: An interface can extend another Java interface only, an abstract class can extend another Java class and implement multiple Java interfaces.

 - Accessibility of Data Members: Members of a Java interface are public by default.
 A Java abstract class can have class members like private, protected, etc.

-Area of rectangle: 6.0 Rectangle has been moved to x = 1 and y = 2 Area of circle: 6.28 Cicle has been moved to x = 2 and y = 4
+Area of rectangle: 6.0 Rectangle has been moved to x = 1 and y = 2 Area of circle: 6.28 Circle has been moved to x = 2 and y = 4

-In you don’t have any common code between rectangle and circle then go with interface.
+If you don’t have any common code between rectangle and circle then go with the interface.

 Area of rectangle: 6.0 Area of circle: 6.28